Phase 2 Flood Strategy Overview

 * Members and interim members from First Nations are confirmed; the process is open to emergent approaches to representation

-Key deliverables include an interim report in the form of an options paper (2019) and a final report (2020) to address:
+Key deliverables include an interim report in the form of an interim report (Fall, 2020) and a final report (Late, 2020 - Early 2021) to address:

 See Phase 2 Projects for a look at the work underway, including: